Updated March 5, 2019.

 There are no minimum order sizes so customers never have to buy more than they need.
 Customers who are unsure of what type of metal they need for a project will find the staff at each location knowledgeable and ready to help.

-This company is currently ranked #307 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1985 and franchising since 1987, the number of locations currently stands at 88, of which 5 are company-owned and 25 are located outside the U.S.
+This company is currently ranked #388 (slipping from #307 last year) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1985 and franchising since 1987, the number of locations currently stands at 91, of which 10 are company-owned and 25 are located outside the U.S.

 An Important Note About Our Methodology